marcopeg/amazing-postgresql/projects/queues-in-postgresql/README.md

 This will populate 1M rows worth of tasks, with only _~1 available task each 10K rows_.

-> 👉 The available tasks are so sparse as so to put more stress on the db, and highlight a possible bottleneck.
+> 👉 The available tasks are so sparse as so to put more stress on the db, and highlight any possible bottleneck.

+Remember that ingestion rates performances will decrease in time:

 |  Tot Rows |  Lapsed Time |  Inserts/sec |
 | --------- | ------------ | ------------ |